 If that doesn’t help, turn off your iPhone or iPad, and fire it back up again.
 In most cases this will have done the trick.
 If it didn’t, keep reading.

-If the restarts didn’t fix things, it’s time to try signing out your Apple ID.
+If the restart and reactivations didn’t fix things, it’s time to try signing out your Apple ID.
 Turn off iMessage or Facetime, then log out your Apple ID (from Settings – iTunes and App Store).
 Log back in again, then turn on iMessage or Facetime once again.

 This will start the activation process.
 If it succeeds, you’ll see a list of previous email addresses and phone numbers that have been associated with the app at some stage.
 Go through and remove any that are no longer valid, or that you just don’t want to receive messages any longer.

-If you are staying in a particular country for a while and will have that SIM the entire time, you might want to restore your device through iTunes with the new SIM card inserted.
-It takes a little time, and please make sure you successfully run a full backup before you start, but this last resort usually cures it all.
+If the activation fails, and you’ll be staying in a particular country for a while and really want that SIM to work with iMessage etc, you can also restore your device through iTunes with the new SIM card inserted.
+It takes a little time, and please make sure you successfully run a full backup before you start, but this last resort usually cures all.

 Wait It Out

-Finally, sometimes all you can do is wait the bug out. iMessages and FaceTime can take up to 24 hours to successfully activate.
+Finally, sometimes all you can do is wait things out. iMessage and FaceTime can take up to 24 hours to successfully activate.
 In this case, patience may truly be a virtue.

-Has this messaging bug affected you during your travels?
+Has this messaging bug affected you when switching SIMs?
 Did you manage to get things working with one of these approaches, or some other way?
 Let us know in the comments!